-Legal Authority: 5 U.S.C.
-610

-Abstract: This notice indicates that EPA will review this action pursuant to section 610 of the Regulatory Flexibility Act (5 U.S.C.
+Legal Ăuthority: 5 U.S.C.
+610 Abstract: The rulemaking "Regulation of Fuels and Fuel Additives: Changes to Renewable Fuel Standard Program" was finalized by EPA in March 2010 (75 FR 14669, March 26, 2010).
+The final regulations made a number of changes to the existing Renewable Fuel Standard program while retaining many elements of the compliance and trading system already in place.
+The final rule also implemented the revised statutory definitions and criteria, most notably the greenhouse gas emission thresholds for renewable fuels and new limits on renewable biomass feedstocks.
+This entry in the regulatory agenda describes EPA's review of this action pursuant to section 610 of the Regulatory Flexibility Act (5 U.S.C.
 610).
-As part of this review, EPA would consider and solicit comments on the following factors: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates, or conflicts with other Federal, State, or local government rules; and (5) the degree to which the technology, economic conditions or other factors.
+As part of this review, EPA is considering comments on the following factors: (1) The continued need for the rule; (2) the nature of complaints or comments received concerning the rule; (3) the complexity of the rule; (4) the extent to which the rule overlaps, duplicates, or conflicts with other Federal, State, or local government rules; and (5) the degree to which the technology, economic conditions, or other factors have changed in the area affected by the rule.
+The results of EPA's review will be summarized in a report and placed in the rulemaking docket at the conclusion of this review.
+This review's Docket ID number is EPA-HQ-OAR-2019-0168; the docket can be accessed at www.regulations.gov.